ABOUT

 Yoga Instructor

-I have worked in health and wellbeing for over 30 years as a nurse and health lecturer.
-I qualified as a yoga instructor in 2019 following a series of life events that led me to re-evaluate my own wellbeing.
+In 2019 I qualified as a yoga instructor following a series of life events that led me to re-evaluate my own wellbeing.
 I have been a yogi myself for many years and fully appreciate the positive difference that yoga has made to my life.
-I live with my family and rescue dog in South Shropshire, a very beautiful part of the country, where I try to spend as much of my time as possible outdoors, walking my dog and cycling.

-YOGA QUALIFICATIONS
+QUALIFICATIONS

 2020 Chair based yoga training

-2020 Yoga Nidra qualification
+2020 Yoga Nidra qualification 40 hours

 2020 Yoga and the vagus nerve training